 Option 1: Stay in the same role

-Your existing firm will for sure be keen to retain you as a newly qualified accountant and provide you with opportunities to step up and take on more responsibilities.
+Your existing firm will be keen to retain you as a newly qualified accountant and provide you with opportunities to step up and take on more responsibilities.

-Practice firms are virtually unrivalled for the progression that they can offer and some things should change now that you have become fully qualified:
+Accountancy firms are virtually unrivalled for the progression that they can offer, and some things should change now that you have become fully qualified: